ObenaufLab/CaTCH/README.md

 **catch_workflow.sh**

-The workflow can be executed directly step by step, as described in the previous sections.
-This shell script is not required to analyse CaTCH data.
+The analysis can be executed step by step, as described in the previous sections.
+That is the most likely use case for you.

-This is my Bash script to automate steps 1-4.
-It requires a SLURM environment, and assumes all the dependencies have been made available in advance.
-**I cannot promise it will work for you**, but at the very least it can be used as template to write a new pipeline.
+The Bash script included here is my rough automation of steps 1-4.
+The script depends on a SLURM environment, and assumes all the software dependencies have been made available in advance.
+This script is entirely optional. **I cannot promise it will work for you**, it probably won't.
+But at the very least it can serve as a template from which to adapt a new script that is suitable for your system.

 #### Parameters: